 Scottish Centre on European Relations - a new independent and unaligned EU think tank based in Edinburgh.
 The Advisory Board includes the following University of Edinburgh staff: Christina Boswell, Professor of Politics; Dr Tobias Lock Senior Lecturer and co-director Europa Institute; and Professor Drew Scott co-director Europa Institute.

-The University of Edinburgh Business School is hosting The Challenge of Brexit: An Irish View on 10 July 2017.
-Dan Mulhall, Ireland’s Ambassador to the UK, will discuss Brexit and the likely impact on business and the UK economy, and our long term relations with Europe.
+The University of Edinburgh Business School hosted The Challenge of Brexit: An Irish View on 10 July 2017.
+Dan Mulhall, Ireland’s Ambassador to the UK, discussed Brexit and the likely impact on business and the UK economy, and our long term relations with Europe.

-The European Union Society will host the Maltese High Commissioner, as part of the Council of the European Union presidency visit to Scotland.
-He will discuss Meeting Europe’s Challenges: Malta’s Perspective at an event on Wednesday 28 June 2017.
+The European Union Society hosted the Maltese High Commissioner, as part of the Council of the European Union presidency visit to Scotland.
+He discussed Meeting Europe’s Challenges: Malta’s Perspective at an event on Wednesday 28 June 2017.

 The Europa Institute and the Scottish Centre on European Relations hosted Elmar Brok MEP, European People’s Party Brexit Coordinator, at a public event on The Future of the European Union on Monday 22 May 2017.